Almost in the heart of Rhosneigr is Shoreside caravan and camping park, 5/10 mins walk.

 Pro’s and con’s?
 It depends really, given it’s great location and facilities there is one thing that may fit in both boxes.
 RAF Valley, the planes take off or landing flight path is directly above the site.
 The planes are low and loud, flying Monday to Friday.
 So no action at the weekends, personally I wouldn’t mind if they did fly at the weekend.
 That said they are loud and may not be to everyone’s taste, but it’s a busy place in summer for a reason.

 You can get great camera shots of take off and landings from the site.
 RAF Valley has a family fun day during summer, no access for us civvys but a cracking free air show😀 you can watch from the site or from the sand dunes to be closer to the action.

 On a side note, if you walk the river at night after a period of little rain there is loads to look at.
-Rare natterjack toads and plenty of fish and crabs etc in the river.
+Natterjack toads are plentiful and the river is full of marine life.